-Structural steels are the most common class of steels.
+Structural steels, also known as mild steels, are the most common class of ferrous metals.
 In this post we’ll cover the uses, mechanical properties and chemical composition of the most used grades – S235, S275, S355 and S420.

 Structural steels are the most widely used among steels because of their sufficient qualities and comparatively low price.
 This combination makes them useful in different sectors.
 Every year, about 25% of structural steels are used in the construction of buildings.